tekperfect/devops-docs/docs/courses/02-Os_Basics/lessons/linux-basics.md

 You can also use the command line to identify the process identifier associated with each of the services - Hint “ps -e | grep name-of-app”

 Name one thing you notice about the process ID as you stop and start the service and provide one example of how to stop or kill a service.
 This may require additional research.

+Finally download the resume.zip file from the student downloads folder located in your google drive and scp the file to your Ubuntu instance.
+This will prepare you for the end of the weeks exercises using S3 where we are going to store images and videos that you will link to the web server you are running on your Ubuntu instance.